Sports Safety

 Playing sports is great for children and adults.
 It has both physical and psychological benefits.
 Sports can increase physical coordination, fitness, and self-esteem.
 They also teach important lessons about teamwork and self-discipline.

-But children are at risk for sports injuries.
+Sports injuries are likely to occur in children.
 That's because their bodies are still growing and their coordination is still developing.
+And they are still learning about the correct form and technique of a certain sport.
+Children are enthusiastic about physical activities.
+This can result in them not taking enough rest breaks, which makes them more likely to get injuries.
 Many children ages 14 and younger are treated for sports-related injuries each year.
-Half of all those injuries can be prevented with proper use of safety gear and changes to the playing environment.
+Half of all those injuries can be prevented with correct use of safety gear and changes to the playing environment.
 Following sports rules can help prevent injuries, too.

 Most sports injuries occur due to the following: